kyma-project/serverless/docs/contributor/configurability-of-serverless.md

 ![deps](../assets/modular-serverless.drawio.svg)

->NOTE: Until the dependant modules are discoverable in the modular fashion the Serverless Operator can test the availibility of the endpoints directly.
+> **NOTE:** Until the dependent modules are discoverable in the modular way, the Serverless Operator can test the availability of the endpoints directly.

 ## Propagating configuration to the Function runtime